-On-site sales:

-MEDIA SUPPORT:

-Based on our target market research, we have created a media plan that will generate interest in and awareness of the , while specifically targeting our key markets.

-Our total budget for paid and promotional media is R (xxx thousand, xxx hundred Rand) and with that we have been able to negotiate R in media value.
-A full media schedule and an audience profile are appended to this proposal.

-Television:

-Our comprehensive TV campaign focuses on two main areas:

-- Two 4-week media promotions, run in conjunction with SABC/ETV/DStv's society programmes, xxx, xxx that reaches men & women golfers. - Paid media schedule on SABC's Top Billing programme that reaches .

-Radio:

-We have negotiated a three-week drive time promotional schedule with SABC Radio 5/.../..., and "", and on "".
-These stations and programmes match our target audience exactly.

-This schedule will be augmented by a two-week limited airing on and to reinforce the messages on the SABC & xxx stations.
-This will ensure maximum coverage of our markets in the lead-up to the Golf Day.

-Newspaper:

-The Daily Dispatch is a major sponsor and as part of our partnership we have negotiated a series of $xx 1/6^{th}$ page advertisements in the Sports section per week leading up to our event.

-Magazines:

-We are undertaking a limited magazine campaign and will only place adverts in.

-Other event promotions:

-Along with paid and promotional media, we will engage a comprehensive and non-media publicity campaign.

-Publicity:

-We have harnessed the services of one of East London's top publicists, , who has/have designed a campaign targeting both general and niche media.
-The campaign will launch with a media briefing on xxxx and will continue to the Golf Day itself.

-We will provide media access to top expert and celebrities including and ....

-As this is the first Annual Golf Day, we will concentrate a large portion of our publicity effort on the promotion. will benefit greatly from our promotion of the services that offer.

-Signage:

-For two weeks prior to the Golf Day, and on the day, we will have xx XXX banners alongside xx banners at the entrance, reception and tee-off areas of the East London Golf Course and on its electronic billboard(?).

-Website:

-The University website generates hits annually, with % of those hits expected in the month of the Golf Day, October, our sponsors can be assured of appropriate media exposure.

-Direct Mail:

-As we have a highly effective database system and internet presence, we conduct our direct mail using email to the people who may have requested information and early ticket booking.
-We will be contacting them, including a link to our site xx weeks ahead of the Golf Day and again, two weeks prior to the day.

-SUGGESTED PROMOTIONAL OVERLAYS:

-Since golf correlates strongly with travel, sports apparel, and business, we suggest the following promotions to make this partnership relevant to your key customers:

-Travel/product/services packages:

-Sportswear/sports equipment:

-Business interests:

-(use your Inventory List to add to these benefits)

-BENEFITS:

-As a major sponsor of the Annual Golf Day, will receive the following comprehensive package of benefits:

-Sponsorship:

-- Naming opportunity

-- 1 of only 3 major sponsors

-- Official Carrier/service supplier

-- Exclusive opportunity to sell

-On-site:
+[Organisation name]

+[Project/Programme]

+On-site sales: MEDIA SUPPORT: Based on our target market research, we have created a media plan that will g interest in and awareness of the, while specifically targeting our key mar Our total budget for paid and promotional media is R (xxx thousand, xxx hand with that we have been able to negotiate R in media value.
+A full meand an audience profile are appended to this proposal.
+Television: Our comprehensive TV campaign focuses on two main areas: Two 4-week media promotions, run in conjunction with SABC/ETV/DSt programmes, xxx, xxx, xxx that reaches men & women golfers.
+Paid media schedule on SABC's Top Billing programme that reaches Radio: We have negotiated a three-week drive time promotional schedule with SABC 5//, and "", and on "".
+These stations and programmes match o audience exactly.
+This schedule will be augmented by a two-week limited airing on and the messages on the SABC & xxx stations.
+This will ensure maximum coverage markets in the lead-up to the Golf Day.
+Newspaper: The Daily Dispatch is a major sponsor and as part of our partnership we have r series of $xx 1/6^{th}$ page advertisements in the Sports section per week leading the event.
+Magazines: We are undertaking a limited magazine campaign and will only place adverts in n Other event promotions: Along with paid and promotional media, we will engage a comprehensive and publicity campaign. non-media Publicity: We have harnessed the services of one of East London's top publicists,, designed a campaign targeting both general and niche media.
+The campaign was a media briefing on xxxx and will continue to the Golf Day itself.
+We will provide media access to top expert and celebrities including and d [Organisation name] [Project/Programme] Page 3 of 5

+[Project/Programme]

+[Organisation name]

+On-sit e:

-- 00 m x 00 m site in prime, central location in the xxx area.
-This location will be fully cabled for electricity and telephone connectivity
+• 00 m x 00 m site in prime, central location in the xxx area.
+This location will be fully

+cabled for electricity and telephone connectivity

-- Opportunity for sales
+• Opportunity for sales

-- Logo acknowledgement on
+• Logo acknowledgement on

-Hospitality & networking:
+Hospit ality & networking:

-- Host status
+• Host status

-- Ability to invite up to
+• Ability to invite up to

-- Introduction to all participants
+• Introduction to all participants

-- We will facilitate opportunities for cross-promotions with other, related, sponsoring agents.
+• We will facilitate opportunities for cross-promotions with other, related, sponsoring agents.

 Media profile:

-- Use of XXX as an intrinsic component of the promotions of the 1st Annual Golf Day event - Logo/name inclusion on all paid and promotional material and publicity - Assistance with developing and implementing a publicity plan for 's key marketplaces.
+• Use of XXX as an intrinsic component of the promotions of the 1 st AnnualGolf

-Tickets:
+Day event

+• Logo/name inclusion on all paid and promotional material and publicity

+• Assistance with developing and implementing a publicity plan for's key marketplaces.

+Ticket S:

-- VIP passes to the event
+• VIP passes to the event

-- VIP car parking spaces
+• VIP car parking spaces

-- adult/family passes to the event to promote the event to your business partners and customers.
+• $\underline{}$ adult/family passes to the event to promote the event to your business partners and customers.

-INVESTMENT:
+INVES TMENT:

-Your investment for this comprehensive sponsorship will be:
+Your i nvestment for this comprehensive sponsorship will be:

+• R cash

-- R____cash - R domestic air travel for use by ... and to be used by - R for car rental to - Commitment to strongly promote the Annual Golf Day to you customers/clients in .
+• R domestic air travel for use by and to be used by

+• R for car rental to

+• Commitment to strongly promote theAnnual Golf Day to you customers/clients

+in

-Half of the cash component will be due upon signing a contract, with the remainder due on.
-The entire [domestic air travel] fund should be made available by the upon signing the contract.
+Half o f the cash component will be due upon signing a contract, with the remainder due

+on The entire [domestic air travel] fund should be made available by the

+Page 5 of 5 [Organisation name] [Project/Programme]

+upon signing the contract.